hazcod/macbac/README.md

 # macbac

 Lists and controls your macOS snapshots and backups for all your available modules.
-This is a pretty wrapper around tmutil for your convienince.
+This is a pretty wrapper around tmutil for your convenience.

 ```shell
 % macbac status